 \subsection{Arbitrary involutions}

-Let us suppose that $\sigma$ is an anti-complex Lie algebra involution of $\gg^\C$ which commutes with the Cartan involution $\theta$.
-To place ourselves in the hypotheses of Theorem \ref{thm:canonical} we must require that $X$ intersect the fixed point set $\ss$ of the restriction of $\sigma$ to $i\gg$.
+Let us suppose that $\sigma$ is an anti-complex Lie algebra involution on $\gg^\C$ that commutes with the Cartan involution $\theta$.
+To place ourselves in the hypotheses of Theorem \ref{thm:canonical}, we must require that $X$ intersects the fixed point set $\ss$ of the restriction of $\sigma$ to $i\gg$.
 We need to make several adjustments in the constructions of the previous sections.

 \begin{enumerate} \item The maximal abelian Lie algebra of $i\gg$ is now chosen to be $\sigma$-stable (standard).
 This means it splits as $\aa\oplus i\tt$, $\aa\subset \ss$, $i\tt\subset i\kk$.
 Upon restriction of the roots of $(\gg^\C,\aa\oplus i\tt)$ to $\aa$ we get a (reduced) root system for $(\hh,\aa)$.
-We first choose and ordering of the reduced root system and then extend it to an ordering of the root system: $\Sigma=\Sigma^+\cup \Sigma^-$.
-This means that for a non-imaginary root --a root non-vanishing on $\aa$-- its positivity is determined by the positivity of its restriction to $\aa$. \item The intersection of $X$ with $\ss$ is non-empty.
+We first choose an ordering of the reduced root system and then extend it to an ordering of the root system: $\Sigma=\Sigma^+\cup \Sigma^-$.
+This means that for a non-imaginary root --- a root non-vanishing on $\aa$ --- its positivity is determined by the positivity of its restriction to $\aa$. \item The intersection of $X$ with $\ss$ is non-empty.
 Because all maximal abelian subalgebras of $\ss$ are conjugate under the action of $\KK$ we may assume that $\aa$ intersects $X$.
-In that intersection there is a unique point $x$ lying in the positive Weyl chamber of the ordered reduced root system/ordered root system. \item Lemma \ref{lem:Iwasawa} concerns the Cartan involution and thus holds true.
-Item (ii) in Proposition \ref{pro:fixedpoints-sections}, however, discusses properties the spherical subgroup $\KK^\C$, which is the fixed point set of the holomorphic involution $\theta\sigma$.
-At this point we recall that every imaginary root vanishes on $\aa$ and therefore its corresponding root space acts trivially on $x\in X\cap \ss$.
-If we let $\nn_{(\ss)}$ and $\nn(\ss)$ denote the eigen-spaces for positive imaginary roots and the eigen-space for positive non-imaginary roots, respectively, we obtain a direct sum decomposition of subalgebras
+In that intersection, there is a unique point $x$ lying in the positive Weyl chamber of the ordered reduced root system/ordered root system. \item Lemma \ref{lem:Iwasawa} concerns the Cartan involution and thus holds true. \item Item (ii) in Proposition \ref{pro:fixedpoints-sections} is about properties of the spherical subgroup $\KK^\C$, which is the fixed point set of the holomorphic involution $\theta\sigma$.
+We need further analysis of the affine fibers $x+\nn(x)$ and $x+\overline{\nn}(x)$ to deduce that their intersection and their behavior under the action of $-\theta\sigma$ is the same as the one described when $\sigma$ is the Weyl involution: First, we recall that every imaginary root vanishes on $\aa$ and therefore its corresponding root space acts trivially on $x\in X\cap \ss$.
+If we let $\nn_{(\ss)}$ and $\nn(\ss)$ denote the eigen-spaces for the positive imaginary roots and the eigen-space for the positive non-imaginary roots, respectively, we obtain a direct sum decomposition of subalgebras

-Therefore we have the corresponding factorization
+Therefore, we have the corresponding factorization